 First, there’s nothing wrong with just deadlifting with your barbell; you can get plenty strong.
 Second, a trap bar is actually likely a better bar for deadlifts than a straight bar.
 Before you cry heresy, let’s detail the benefits of the trap bar.

 Here are five benefits we see of using the trap bar:

-A trap bar deadlift can be taught to the most novice lifters and be beneficial.
-It’s a big reason the US Army has announced a new physical fitness test known as the Army Combat Fitness Test, or ACFT that includes the 3-rep max weight trap bar deadlift as a hallmark exercise.
-In fact, this is what the military had to say about the reason for using the Trap Bar:
+A trap bar deadlift can be taught to most novice lifters and be beneficial.
+It’s a big reason the US Army has announced a new physical fitness test known as the Army Combat Fitness Test or ACFT that includes the 3-rep max weight trap bar deadlift as a hallmark exercise.
+In fact, this is what the Military had to say about the reason for using the Trap Bar:

 “Trap (Hex) bars are significantly easier (lower injury risk) for untrained Soldiers to learn and execute lifts…To date, we’ve tested more than 500 untrained Soldiers with zero reported injuries.”

 If you’re new to training or training someone else who is new to training, the trap bar is extremely beneficial.

 High Athletic Transfer to Other Sports and Movements

 There have been two studies that show peak velocity and power are higher, independent of the loading, with the trap bar deadlift than with an Olympic barbell deadlift.